MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/cert-chain-gen-scripts/README.md

 The provided GitBash shell scripts enable easy creation of a chain of trust with minimal steps.
 These scripts are based on Microsoft Azure's [Create and Upload Certificates for Testing](https://learn.microsoft.com/en-us/azure/iot-hub/tutorial-x509-test-certs?tabs=windows) tutorial.

+NOTE: If any problems are encountered with running the scripts, an example chain of trust has been provided in this [sub-folder](../cert-chain-gen-tool/).

 ### Software Prerequisites

 - [GitBash](https://git-scm.com/download/win) or [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3)